Shepherd's Bush Market tube station

 Shepherd's Bush Market is a London Underground station in the district of Shepherd's Bush in west London, England.
-It is on the Circle and Hammersmith & City Lines, between Goldhawk Road and Wood Lane stations, and it is in Travelcard Zone 2.
+It is on the Circle and Hammersmith & City Lines, between Goldhawk Road and Wood Lane stations, and it is in London fare zone 2.
 Shepherd's Bush Market, from which the station takes its name, is an open-air market which runs parallel to the railway line.

 History

 The Metropolitan Railway (MR) opened the original station on 13 June 1864 as Shepherd's Bush on its new extension to Hammersmith.
 It was in the Shepherd's Bush Market area just south of Uxbridge Road.
 From 1 October 1877 until 31 December 1906 the MR also ran direct services along this line to Richmond via Hammersmith (Grove Road).

 The original Shepherd's Bush station closed in 1914 to be replaced by two new stations which opened on 1 April 1914: the new Shepherd's Bush station resited a short distance north across the Uxbridge Road, and Goldhawk Road about half a kilometre to the south.
 Those stations remain in those locations but nothing exists of the former station buildings in the marketplace.

 In 1900 the Central London Railway (CLR) opened its Shepherd's Bush station, now the Central line station, at the other end of Shepherd's Bush Green.
 For 108 years there were two Tube stations of the same name 0.3 mi apart.

 In 2008 the new London Overground Shepherd's Bush railway station was opened on the West London Line.
 To avoid the confusion of three stations named Shepherd's Bush, the Hammersmith & City line station was renamed Shepherd's Bush Market on 12 October 2008.
 The other two on the Central line and the West London line are close to each other and interchange is allowed, but not with Shepherd's Bush Market tube station.